Joyyy821/Joyyy821.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Master of Science student in Electronic and Computer Engineering
+subtitle: Master of Science student

 profile:
   align: right